Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 The library is still in development and for now it only has 1 Task
 * PeakTask (This will calculate the peak of the left and right channels pc audio stream.)

-More methods will come in the furter.
+More methods will come in the future.

 ## Getting Started